oaustegard/bookmarklets/emwiden_README.md

-### Expand Elements to Prevent Horizontal Scroll with a One-Click Bookmarklet
+### Expand Elements to Prevent Horizontal Scroll with a One-Click Bookmarklet: emwiden

 ### Introduction

 In web development and browsing, encountering horizontal scrollbars can disrupt the user experience and indicate layout issues.
 Whether you're a developer debugging a webpage or a user navigating a site with design flaws, addressing horizontal overflow is essential.
 Manually inspecting and adjusting elements can be time-consuming and inefficient.
-This is where our **Expand Elements to Prevent Horizontal Scroll Bookmarklet** becomes invaluable.
+This is where our **emwiden Bookmarklet** becomes useful.

 ### The Ask